Where and When We Find Ourselves: Celebrating Black Histories and Stories

 11 a.m. - 4 p.m.: RevereXR: Immersive Experiences Using Extended Reality (XR) technology, visitors can explore immersive historical experiences at walk-up stations with VR/AR headsets provided by Revere XR.
 The experience will also provide AR elements that come to life using tablets or smartphones and a demonstration of AI-Jimi Hendrix.

-11:30am - 1pm and 2 - 3:30pm: Dust Off Those Memories and Share Those Stories!
 Two 90 minute workshops.
 Seating is limited to 30 participants per workshop.
 Transforming your memories into art is a powerful way to preserve and share your personal experiences.
 Debra Harris-Branham and Brenetta Ward lead an interactive workshop where you can create a unique collage tag that represents a special person, memory or event - and keeps that story alive.
 Please bring a small photo image and/or an object to add to your memory tag.

-3:30 p.m.: Closing Tap Performance by Cipher Goings Seattle’s preeminent ambassador for rhythmic tap, Cipher Goings, will celebrate tap’s long historical and Afrocentric roots while honoring his own personal history within the collective memory of Seattle’s Black Community.
+3:30 p.m.: Closing Tap Performance by Cipher Goings.
+Seattle’s preeminent ambassador for rhythmic tap, Cipher Goings, will celebrate tap’s long historical and Afrocentric roots while honoring his own personal history within the collective memory of Seattle’s Black Community.